 This workshop is designed to help teenagers become resilient to these pressures showing them how to spot and deal with the danger areas in their own lives whilst looking forward in a positive and inspiring way.

 This workshop is 2 hours in duration and can be delivered to up to 150 students at a time.
-However, we do suggest to factor in 2 ½ hours per workshop, to allow time for a break.

 Students address their use of internal language leading to resilient thought processes.